-The UK’s third Open Government National Action Plan 2016-18 (NAP), published during the Prime Minister’s Anti-Corruption Summit on 12 May 2016, builds on the first and second plans published in September 2011 and September 2013.
+The UK’s fourth Open Government National Action Plan 2019-21 (NAP), published during the 6th Open Government Partnership Global Summit on 28 May 2019, builds on the previous plans published in September 2011, September 2013, and May 2016.

-It sets out 13 commitments in line with the Open Government Partnership values of access to information, civic participation, public accountability, and technology and innovation.
-Our third NAP was developed in dialogue with the UK Open Government Network (OGN), a coalition of active citizens and civil society organisations committed to making government and other powerful institutions work better for people through enhanced transparency, participation and accountability.
-Presently the OGN has more than 700 members.
+It sets out 8 commitments in line with the Open Government Partnership values of access to information, civic participation, public accountability, and technology and innovation.
+Our fourth NAP was developed in dialogue with the UK Open Government Network (OGN), a coalition of active citizens and civil society organisations committed to making government and other powerful institutions work better for people through enhanced transparency, participation and accountability.
+Presently the OGN has more than 400 members.

 We are committed to Open Government, not just every two years when we publish a new NAP, but as business as usual.
-The UK’s fourth National Action Plan for 2018-2020 will launch in summer 2018.
-It is being developed in collaboration with the UK’s Open Government network.
+The UK’s fifth National Action Plan for 2021-2023 will launch in 2021.
+It is being developed in collaboration with the UK’s Open Government Network.

 Enhancing company disclosure regarding payments to governments for the sale of publicly owned oil, gas, and minerals